TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 Note that if a rule wasn't created but only changed, run `sops updatekeys path/to.yml` to re-encrypt it.

 ## Create host keys: SSH and sops/age

-Create ssh ca certificate, so that hosts automatically trust each other.
+Create ssh certificate singed by our CA, so that hosts automatically trust each other.

 ```console
 inv generate-ssh-cert <HOSTNAME>
 ```

-Generate a sops key for `$hostname` (from the ssh identity of the pxebooted OS)
+Generate a sops key for `$hostname` (from the ssh identity we generated in the previous step)

 ```
 inv print-age-key $host